 2. Rocky (1976)

-The film works at two levels.
+This film works on two levels.
 Not only is the script an epitome of an inspirational movie, but so is the story behind the camera.
-Sylvester Stallone was finding it hard to get a break in Hollywood when he penned the script for Rocky that launched him as a huge star in the cinema world and made him what he is today.
-A struggling Stallone wrote the script of Rocky and sold it on the condition that he’ll be playing the title role.
+Sylvester Stallone was finding it hard to get a break in Hollywood when he penned the script for ‘Rocky’ that launched him as a huge star in the cinema world and made him what he is today.
+A struggling Stallone wrote the script for Rocky and sold it on the condition that he’ll be playing the titular role.
 And what followed was a dream debut that hasn’t probably been replicated ever since.
-Even in the hardest of times, he didn’t lose hope and continued doing what he felt was right and that is reflected in the movie as well which urges viewers to never give up.
+Even in the hardest of times, he didn’t lose hope and continued doing what he felt was right, and that is reflected in the movie as well, which urges viewers to never give up.

 Read More: Best Vigilante Movies of All Time